-Founded in 1895 by the imperial order of Emperor Gojong, Seoul National University became South Koreaâ€™s first national university in 1946 and today is the countryâ€™s leading research university.
-Boasting such prestigious alumni as Ban Ki-moon, Secretary General of the United Nations, and Kim Yong-ran, the first female justice of the Supreme Court of Korea, the university prides itself on a long history of educating Korean leaders and fostering a creative and dynamic intellectual community.
+Founded in 1895, Seoul National University became South Korea’s first national university in 1946 and today is the country’s leading research university.
+With such prestigious alumni as Ban Ki-moon, Secretary General of the United Nations, and Kim Yong-ran, the first female justice of the Supreme Court of Korea, the University prides itself on a long history of educating Korean leaders and fostering a creative and dynamic intellectual community.

 The School of Law encourages students to develop critical thinking skills towards contributing to legal and social progress within the country as well as on the international stage.
-The law school has 55 full-time faculty and over 1,100 students, including almost 400 graduate students.
-SNU holds academic exchange agreements with 147 institutions all over the world, ensuring a large and diverse number of visiting students as well as a student body with international experience.
-The School of Law is also home to the Law Research Institute, which publishes academic books, annotations of legal judgments, and journals, including the quarterly Seoul Law Journal.
+The law school has 55 full-time faculty members and over 1,300 students, and the University holds academic exchange agreements with 147 institutions all over the world, ensuring a student body with international experience and a large and diverse group of visiting students.
+Faculty projects range from reform of civil law to the design of global legal frameworks for solving shared problems.
+The School of Law is also home to the Asia-Pacific Law Institute and the Law Research Institute, which publishes academic books and journals, including the Seoul Law Journal.

 Course Offerings and Credit